marcabounader/SEF-Maze/README.md

 * parcel watch main.js(create game.js and watch it for changes instead of stopping server each time we make changes to the game)
 * browser-sync start --server --files "." (to start the server)

-## Tasks
-* Update the pages and add some styling(loading the game and some animation and fix colors and change background maybe): Rayan - Chehadeh
-* building the maze game: Zeina - Faissal - Marc